biw/enwrap/README.md

     return err('number must be greater than 1')
   }

-  // if we have a function which throws an error, it will be caught and returned
+  // If we have a function that throws an error, it will be caught and returned
   // as a `TypedError<NonEmptyString, true>`
   sometimesThrow()